Habrocestum africanum: Distribution

-Habrocestum africanum is found in South Africa, where it has been recorded from KwaZulu-Natal and Western Cape.
+Habrocestum spiders have been found across Africa, Asia and Europe.
+Habrocestum africanum is found only in South Africa, where it has been recorded from KwaZulu-Natal and Western Cape.
 Notable locations include iSimangaliso Wetland Park, Ndumo Game Reserve, Tembe Elephant Park, Ophathe Game Reserve, and De Hoop Nature Reserve.

 Habitat and ecology

-Habrocestum africanum inhabits Savanna and Fynbos biomes at altitudes ranging from 30 to 405 m.
+Habrocestum africanum inhabits savanna and fynbos biomes at altitudes ranging up to 505 m above sea level.
 Specimens were collected from the soil surface and leaf litter in thorny thickets.
-Occasionally collected from the foliage of low shrubs and bark of Vachellia xanthophloea.
+It has occasionally been collected from the foliage of low shrubs and bark of Vachellia xanthophloea.
+The species eats termites of the Odontotermes genus and has been found living alongside other termite-eating species like Langelurillus squamiger, Stenaelurillus guttiger and Stenaelurillus modestus.